MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-overview.md

 ---
 title: Spring Cloud Azure Overview
-description: Spring Cloud Azure is a project that helps developers easier to use Azure services in Spring Boot application by providing a group of Java libraries.
+description: Spring Cloud Azure is a project that helps make it easier to use Azure services in Spring Boot applications by providing a group of Java libraries.
 author: KarlErickson
 ms.author: rujche
 ms.service: azure-java